Setasign/SetaPDF-Signer-Addon-GlobalSign-DSS/README.md

 There's a simple `Client` class which wraps the [REST API](https://downloads.globalsign.com/acton/media/2674/digital-signing-service-api-documentation) into  simple PHP methods.
 It handles the authentication, requests and responses internally.

-The constructor of this class requires these:
+The constructor of this class requires the following arguments:

 - `$httpClient` PSR-18 HTTP Client implementation.
 - `$requestFactory` PSR-17 HTTP Factory implementation.